Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample11_MockingClientTypes.md

 EventHubProducerClient producer = mockProducer.Object;

+// The rest of this snippet demonstrates how to use the mocked methods.
+This would be where
+// application methods can be called and tested.

 EventDataBatch batch = await producer.CreateBatchAsync();

-// Next we are creating a list of events to use in our test.
+// This is creating a list of events to use in our test.

 List<EventData> sourceEvents = new();